-STATE OF MARYLAND COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM RECOVERY HOUSING PROGRAM ACTION PLAN PLAN APPROVED BY HUD SEPTEMBER 7, 2022
+STATE OF MARYLAND COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM RECOVERY HOUSING PROGRAM ACTION PLAN 2022 DRAFT November 4, 2022

 In October of 2018, the Substance Use-disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (SUPPORT Act) was enacted by Congress.
 Section 8071 of the Act required the U.S. Department of Housing and Urban Development (HUD) to develop a funding formula that would allocate funding to States to provide stable housing for persons in recovery from substance abuse.
 The formula limited the number of eligible states to just those "States with an age-adjusted rate of drug overdose deaths that is above the nation overdose mortality rate, according to the Centers for Disease for Control and Prevention."
-The Act required HUD to use specific criteria in their formula which included data from specific periods of time about unemployment, labor force, and age-adjusted rates of drug overdose deaths.
+The Act required HUD to use specific criteria in their formula which included data from specific periods of time about unemployment, labor force, and age-adjusted rates of drug overdose deaths

 On December 20, 2019, \$25 million was appropriated to fund the Recovery Housing Program (RHP) in Federal Fiscal Year (FFY) 2020.
-Per the funding formula, Maryland was provided 4.31% or \$1,056,000.
-The State was also awarded \$1,061,903 for FFY 2021.

-While funding was awarded, the development of the program rules, waivers and requirements by HUD was delayed due to the COVID 19 crisis.
-After HUD's release of this information in November 2020, the State's implementation was delayed due to the management of other HUD funding provided in response to the COVID crisis.
-The total amount of \$2,117,903 from the 2 fiscal years will be managed by the Maryland Department of Housing and Community Development (DHCD) through the Office of Community Development Programs in the Division of Neighborhood Revitalization.
+Per the funding formula, Maryland was provided 4.31% or \$1,056,000 in FFY 2020.
+Additional funds of \$1,061,903 were awarded in FFY 2021.
+The State prepared an Amendment to the State's Federal Fiscal Year 2021 Action Plan which identified the planned use of the \$2,117,903.
+The plan was approved by HUD in September 2022.
+The Recovery Housing Program will be managed by the Maryland Department of Housing and Community Development (DHCD) through the Office of Community Development Programs in the Division of Neighborhood Revitalization.

-This document serves as an amendment to the State's Federal Fiscal Year 2021 Action Plan which is an amendment to the State's Consoldiated Plan.
+HUD awarded the State an additional \$1,116,425 FFY 2022.
+This document serves as an amendment to the State's Federal Fiscal Year 2022 Action Plan which is an amendment to the State's Consoldiated Plan specifically for FFY 2022 award.
 The Consolidated Plan is a five-year planning document required by HUD that sets out overall Statewide goals and priorities for housing, community development, and economic development activities.
-This Action Plan amendment (herein referred to as the RHP Action Plan) includes a description of how the State will distribute RHP funds, identifies eligible projects and activities, identifies eligible applicants, and discusses primary regulations, policies and procedures.
+This Action Plan amendment (herein referred to as the 2022 RHP Action Plan) includes a description of how the State will distribute the FFY 2022 RHP funds, identifies eligible projects and activities, identifies eligible applicants, and discusses primary regulations, policies and procedures.